munch-group/mit-ihh-pib/notebooks/X_chromosome_depletion_analysis.md

 | **Moderate** | \|Std iHS\| ≥ 2.5 | \|Std iHS\| ≥ 2.2 | Match ~top 1% |
 | **Stringent** | \|Std iHS\| ≥ 3.0 | \|Std iHS\| ≥ 2.6 | Match ~top 0.5% |

-**Recommendation**: Use the X chromosome's **99th percentile (2.90)** as the moderate threshold for X-specific analysis, which roughly corresponds to the autosomal threshold of 2.5.
+**So**: Using the X chromosome's **99th percentile (2.90)** as the moderate threshold for X-specific analysis, which roughly corresponds to the autosomal threshold of 2.5.

 ### 2. Region Definition Strategy